Check out my opinion how the steel needle appears to penetrate the Liquid Glass stage illusion.

-The diagonal ribbon is taut or tightly stretched is because the it is being pulled by the edge of the glass.
+The diagonal ribbon is tightly stretched is because the it is being pulled by the edge of the glass.

 At 2:12 as he walks behind the apparatus, his right hand secretly shifts the glass sheet slight back to the RIGHT to its original position.

-Just before he slides the glass sheet back RIGHT to its original position, the diagonal ribbon is taut or tightly stretched as seen above.
+Before he slides the glass sheet back RIGHT to its original position, the diagonal ribbon is taut as seen above.

 After he has shifted the glass sheet inward to its original position, you can see the diagonal red ribbon slacks slightly (indicated above).

 It is because the glass edge has moved inwards, the ribbon looses its grip.